coff33ninja/ollama-gui/README.md

 - 🖥️ Clean, modern interface for interacting with Ollama models
 - 💾 Local chat history using IndexedDB
 - 📝 Full Markdown support in messages
+- 🎙️ Speech-to-Text using Whisper models
+- 🔊 Text-to-Speech using Bark models
 - 🌙 Dark mode support
 - 🚀 Fast and responsive
 - 🔒 Privacy-focused: All processing happens locally